M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/Update_Notes_3.1.3.md

 - Create Diving Helmet Causing Crashes
 - Zinc from Create Deco did not have the '#c:zinc_plates' tag

+### As a standard safety protocol, we advise creating a backup of your saved data prior to updating the modification package to ensure the preservation of your progress.
 ### Note: If you encounter any issues, please request support on our [Discord](https://discord.gg/quenZthXgy).
 Enjoy the update!
 ### If you woud like to Support us Go to our [Discord](https://discord.gg/quenZthXgy) or [Patreon](https://www.patreon.com/landscapes_reimagined)
 ### Want to setup a server using our official server host? click the banner below!